Using the Skupper CLI

 The default skupper init creates sites that satisfy typical requirements.

 Starting with Skupper release 1.3, the console is not enabled by default.
-To use the new console, which is a preview feature and may change, see Using the Skupper console.
+To use the new console, see Using the Skupper console.

 If you require a custom configuration, note the following options: